 Children who bully others sometimes do not recognize their own behaviors as bullying.
 They may have difficulty identifying the impact of their actions on others.
 Building an awareness of the feelings and actions of the child who bullied others in this story may help students recognize times they have felt or acted in similar ways.

-Invite students to discuss what generally makes people do hurtful things: frustration, wanting to impress others, wanting things to go their way, etc.
+Invite students to discuss what generally makes people do hurtful things: frustration, wanting to impress others, wanting to feel in control of situations, etc.